scyrych/BotW-BetterVR/README.md

 > * Third-person mode (and cutscenes) often has the player being partially/largely invisible.
 > * Our AMD GPU system has a crash after the load screen, which we're working on fixing.
 > * Gravity is higher.
 Jumping isn't affected, but some shrines might require creative solutions/glitches for now.
+> * Some towers can't be unlocked and cause the cutscene to softlock.

 **Audio & Visuals**
 - Slight audio crackling may occur when loading the game or opening menus quickly.